Best Lowest Spread Forex Brokers in 2023

 PFI Rating: 4.9/5

-All things combined, Pepperstone is our PFI winner as the best broker with the tightest Forex Spreads and no commissions.
-Their Standard Account offers low average spreads from 0.6 pips for the EUR/USD pair and no commission trading fees.
+Their Standard Account offers low average spreads from 0.6 pips for the EUR/USD pair and no commission low forex fees.
 Their Razor account offers spreads from 0.0 – 0.3 pips + EUR 5,23 round turn per 100k traded.

-Pepperstone has low trading fees and low costs overall compared to other brokers charging higher spreads.
+Pepperstone has low trading fees and costs.

-76.6% of retail investor accounts lose money when trading CFDs with this provider
+81.2% of retail investor accounts lose money when trading CFDs with this provider

 standard vs razor account spread